camunda/camunda-docs/versioned_docs/version-8.1/self-managed/platform-deployment/docker.md

 #### Custom set of Connectors

-To add custom Connectors, you can build on top of our [Connectors base image](https://hub.docker.com/r/camunda/connectors/) that includes the pre-packaged runtime enviroment without any Connector.
+To add custom Connectors, you can build on top of our [Connectors base image](https://hub.docker.com/r/camunda/connectors/) that includes the pre-packaged runtime environment without any Connector.
 To use the image, at least one Connector has to be added to the classpath.
-We recommend to provide JARs with all dependencies bundled.
+We recommend providing JARs with all dependencies bundled.

 :::caution

-As all Connectors share a single classpath, it can happen that different versions of the same dependency are available which can lead to conflicts.
+As all Connectors share a single classpath, different versions of the same dependency can be available and lead to conflicts.
 To prevent this, common dependencies like `jackson` can be shaded and relocated inside the Connector's JAR.

 :::